dyhes/zulip/templates/zerver/help/include/how-to-start-a-new-topic.md

 {tab|stream}

-1. Click the **New topic** button at the bottom of the Zulip window, or type <kbd>C</kbd>.
+1. Click the **New topic** button at the bottom of the Aloha window, or type <kbd>C</kbd>.

 1. Enter a topic name.
 Auto-complete will provide suggestions for previously